-Armand Nicolet’s watchmakers took the movement apart, decorated it with Cotes de Geneve stripes and beveled bridges and the three-quarter plate, plated it with rhodium for an even more premium look and even gold-plated all the necessary inscriptions, as well as decorated the gears with sunburst finish.
+Armand Nicolet’s artisans took the movement apart, decorated it with Cotes de Geneve stripes and beveled bridges and the three-quarter plate, plated it with rhodium for an even more premium look and even gold-plated all the necessary inscriptions, as well as decorated the gears with sunburst finish.
 Did I forget to mention that all visible screw heads were blued and polished?
 Well, they were.

-To upgrade the mechanism to the brand’s higher quality standards, Armand Nicolet also decided to add a swan neck regulator, as well as modern Incabloc shock absorption system, and some other modifications added in order to make the movement more up to date.
+To upgrade the mechanism to the brand’s higher quality standards, Armand Nicolet also decided to add a swan neck regulator, as well as a modern Incabloc shock absorption system, and some other modifications added to make the movement more up to date.
 Then, it was adjusted in five positions: not something terribly exclusive, but still nice to have when you are dealing with such an ancient slow-beating caliber as the UT 600.

 Although in their press release Armand Nicolet calls the movement “self-winding,” I am positively sure that this is a hand-wound job and someone at their PR department will pay dearly for the mistake.
 Or perhaps won’t.

-As you can see on the photos, the movement is placed inside a rather bulky, robust-looking case.
+As you can see in the photos, the movement is placed inside a rather bulky, robust-looking case.
 Measuring 44 millimeters in diameter, many potential customers may find it too large for their wrists.
 Luckily, the lugs are short, so, at least in terms of length to wrist’s width ratio, there won’t be any problem.

 Made of black DLC-treated titanium and adorned with a rose gold bezel, the case must be both very light, as well as resistant to occasional scratches.

-The DLC treatment (which stands for Diamond-Like Carbon) provides the scratch-prone titanium with a very thin layer of carbon, which is almost as hard as a real diamond.
+The DLC treatment (which stands for Diamond-Like Carbon) provides the scratch-prone titanium with a thin layer of carbon, which is almost as hard as a real diamond.

 The only thing that may get damaged here is the bezel, which is crafted from 18-karat rose gold.

 The open-worked blue dial provides a nice view of the discreetly decorated movement.